GuruCharan94/gurucharan94.github.io/_posts/2020-04-12-getting-started-with-the-go-language.md

 You can build it with the Go tool by running `go build <filename>.go`.
 This creates a `<filename>.exe` in the same folder from where the command was run.
 Running `<filename>.exe` prints hello world on the console.
 For more details on the build command in Go, run `go help build`.

 In this blog post, we looked at what is the Go programming languages, installing the Go binaries and running a simple "Hello World" program in Go.
 But I don't really know what is happening in the program.
-In the next part, we will hopefully get to know more about the important concepts of the language and perhaps then words like  `package`,  `import` and others will make more sense.
+In the next part, we will hopefully get to know more about the important concepts of the language and perhaps words like  `package`,  `import` and others will make more sense then.